 \section{Research Question}

 We investigate how well standard authorship attribution models perform when a defensive strategy is used.
-In this paper, we reproduce the study of \citet{brennan2012adversarial} using the original corpus (the Extended Brennan-Greenstadt Corpus).
-The reproduction is described in Section~\ref{sec: reproduction}.
-We also replicate the experiment on our new corpus, the Riddell-Juola corpus.
-Section~\ref{sec: replication} describes the replication.
-We measure the effectiveness of an intervention by calculating how much the intervention reduces the performance of a standard authorship attribution classifier.
+In this paper, we reproduce the study of \citet{brennan2012adversarial} using the original corpus (the Extended Brennan-Greenstadt corpus).
+The reproduction is described in Section~\ref{sec:reproduction}.
+We also replicate the experiment using a new corpus, the Riddell-Juola corpus.
+Section~\ref{sec:replication} describes the replication.
+We measure the effectiveness of an intervention by calculating how much it reduces the performance of a standard authorship attribution classifier.
 This reduction is measured relative to an estimate of how well the same classifier would have performed had the defensive technique not been used.